timClicks/notebook/life-story.md

 Coverage of me and my stuff.
 Might be useful for when I die and someone needs to find my Internet breadcrumbs.

+## 2023

+Mentions

+- Book of the week in this newsletter https://www.devopsbulletin.com/issues/testing-aws-infrastructure

+Interviews

+- Syntax "Supper Club × Rust In Action with Tim McNamara" https://syntax.fm/show/571/supper-club-rust-in-action-with-tim-mcnamara

+Talks

+-

 ## 2022

 Talks